onlinedevschool/functional_yahtzee/README.md

 ## Many Thanks

 I would like to say thank you to all the people I have sucked off of like a vampiric zombie since 2007.
-Some of these were from videos of talks, some were pairing sessions, some were just friends on irc who liked to bang Ruby.
+Some of these were from videos of talks, some were pairing sessions, some were just friends on irc who liked to bang out Ruby.

 * James Edward Gray II
 * Josh Susser